davidbartonau/zbackup-tar/README.md

 ## Advanced considerations
 ### Summary
 It is useful to freshen our files at regular intervals (because zbackup deduplicates, this has no storage cost).
-For example, if we want to ensure that our files are no older than 48h +/- 2h, we do the following:
+For example, if we want to ensure that our files are within the last 48 backups, we do the following:

 ````
-# Freshen files between 46 - 40h
+# Freshen files within the last 48 backups
-zbackup-tar create --previousBackup /var/backups/zbackup/backups/bigfiles4.tar --newBackup /var/backups/zbackup/backups/bigfiles5.tar --exclude "*.log" --maxAge 48 --maxAgeJitter 2 /big/files/
+zbackup-tar create --previousBackup /var/backups/zbackup/backups/bigfiles4.tar --newBackup /var/backups/zbackup/backups/bigfiles5.tar --exclude "*.log" --refreshCycles 48 /big/files/

 ````